wwwehr/agentkit/farcaster-langchain/typescript/README.md

 The toolkit provides the following tools:

-1.  **account_details**          - Retrieve account details for the agent's Farcaster account
+1.  **farcaster_account_details** - Retrieve account details for the agent's Farcaster account
-2.  **publish_cast**             - Publish a cast to Farcaster
+2.  **farcaster_post_cast**       - Post a cast to Farcaster

 ## Examples

 Check out [farcaster-langchain/examples](./examples) for sample implementations!
-- [Chatbot Typescript](./examples/chatbot-typescript/README.md): Simple example of a Node.js Chatbot that can publish casts to Farcaster.
+- [Chatbot Typescript](./examples/chatbot-typescript/README.md): Simple example of a Node.js Chatbot that can post casts to Farcaster.